 This course looks at the book which, according to St Thomas Aquinas, contains "all of theology."
 Students will gain understanding of the meaning of each psalm and how the Book of Psalms reveals all of salvation history, reflecting both the events that preceded the writing of them, and anticipating what followed in the rest of the Old and New Testaments.
-The course will also consider the place of psalms in prayer and especially in the context of the Divine Office as well as examine the visual imagery related to the text in the illuminated manuscripts.
+The course will also

-• The Heart of the Mass - A Sacramental and Linguistic Approach- 1 Credit In this class the fundamentals of liturgical theology are explained such as the work of the Trinity, Paschal Mystery, active participation by the Church and her members, sacraments, mystagogical catechesis.
+• The Heart of the Mass - A Sacramental and Linguistic Approach - 1 Credit

+In this class the fundamentals of liturgical theology are explained such as the work of the Trinity, Paschal Mystery, active participation by the Church and her members, sacraments, mystagogical catechesis.
 Ritual elements of the Mass, especially words, are then examined in light of these fundamentals.
 Jesus Christ and his saving Paschal Mystery are the content of every liturgical celebration.
 These are made present through the medium of sacramental signs and symbols: 'What was visible in our Savior," say St Leo the Great, "has passed over into his sacraments."
 One of the liturgy's most privileged signs is language.
 The words of the praying Church are bearers of the Word of the Father.
 The hear the Church pray the Gloria (for example) is to hear the Word.
 To see the priest at the chair is to see Christ, the Head of his Church.
 But hear and see in this way requires a 'mystagogical' vision, where our natural senses are led to encounter the liturgical Christ in sacramental signs.
 Thus, a paradigm for a mystagogical catechesis will be developed and then applied to the Mass's most important signs, symbols and words.